-- Phase I: Any student in Texas State may declare Pre-Healthcare Administration as the major.
-To declare Pre-Healthcare Administration as a major, contact the Department Administrative Assistant. - Phase II: Pre-HA students will be admitted to the Healthcare Administration major during the last semester of sophomore year courses provided: - a. they have a Texas State GPA of 2.50 for unconditional admittance - b. or, have a Texas State GPA of 2.25-2.49 to be conditionally admitted.
-Students who are conditionally admitted must make a 2.50 GPA or better with a grade of "C" or higher in the following four courses before taking any other courses in the major: HA 3308, 3341, 3324, and 3375.
-NOTE: Conditionally admitted students not meeting the condition of their admittance are given an opportunity to repeat, once and only once, any or all of the four courses in order to raise their grade to a "C" or four course GPA to a 2.50.
+Phase I: Any student in Texas State may declare Pre-Healthcare Administration as the major.

+To declare Pre-Healthcare Administration as a major, contact the Department Administrative Assistant.

+Phase II: Pre-HA students will be admitted to the Healthcare Administration major during the last semester of sophomore year courses provided:

+- a. they have a Texas State GPA of 2.75 for unconditional admittance - b. or, have a Texas State GPA of 2.50-2.74 to be conditionally admitted.
+Students who are conditionally admitted must make a 2.50 GPA or better with a grade of "C" or higher in four courses to be designated by an advisor before taking any other courses in the major.
+Please note that conditionally admitted students not meeting the condition of their admittance are given an opportunity to repeat, once and only once, any or all of the four courses in order to raise their grade to a "C" or four course GPA to a 2.50.
 Students who have been given a second opportunity to meet the condition of their admittance and still do not achieve a 2.50 GPA in the four courses or achieve a minimum grade of "C" or higher in the four courses will not be allowed to continue as a Healthcare Administration major.
 Conditionally admitted students must obtain schedule approval prior to registration (see the Departmental Administrative Assistant.)